 8. Have students share their response to the Valentine’s Day assignment with the class

-An effective way to do this would be to form in pairs or small groups, and have each student share their response to each student.
-After this exercise, students could volunteer to read their response to the entire class.
+An effective way to do this would be to first form in pairs or small groups.
+Have each student in the group share their response with each student.
+When returning back as a full ensemble, ask students to share their responses with the entire choir.

 9. Lead a discussion on how music and singing both play a role in connecting with love throughout our society

 Group discussions are a useful way to bring students together and connect toward a common goal.
-In this case, the understanding of their role as singers to spread and transmit love is a powerful message to explore; additionally, the power of music, especially live music, is so unique.
+One of their role, as singers, is to spread and transmit love.
+This is a powerful message to explore.
+Additionally, the power of music, especially live music, is so unique.
 What happens when we perform at an assisted living facility, at a wedding, at a funeral, sing happy birthday in harmony, etc?
 What is our role as singers?

 “Aural Training Sheet” BUNDLE – Major, Relative Minor, Original, and Assessment RubricProduct on sale